 In one corner we had boyband (or "male vocal harmony group") One True Voice.
 And in the other?
 Oh, just a little girl group you may or may not have heard of: Girls Aloud.

-History, of course, is written by the winners, but before the campaigns kicked off, it was widely believed the guys would be the victors.
+History, of course, is written by the winners, but before the campaigns kicked off, it was widely believed the boys would be the victors.
 Why?
 Well, in the pop climate of 2002, boybands were big business.
 Plus, it was assumed a Saturday night TV audience would be more likely to support – and swoon over – the traditional style of One True Voice's cover of the Bee Gees' Sacred Trust.

 But they hadn't reckoned on Girls Aloud pulling a masterstroke.
 Rather than go the predictable ballad or R&B-lite route, Girls Aloud's first single Sound Of The Underground was a ballsy, brash earworm that felt like a turning point for both pop and talent shows.
 And it did, as we now all know, race to Number 1, thanks to a daring, cheeky campaign which told pop punters "Buy Girls.
 Bye Boys."